ploomber/doc/doc/user-guide/custom-domains.md

 #### Method 1: Pointing

 To complete the process, you need to add the following DNS records in your domain host account.
-If these records are already exist, you need to replace them with the newly provided DNS records.
+If these records already exist, you need to replace them with the newly provided DNS records.

 ![](../static/custom-domains/pointing-change-dns-records.png)